seth-griffin/seth-griffin.github.io/_posts/2025-12-11-introduction-arc-programming-language.markdown

 To use uniq more than once use w/uniq.

-Note: w/ is a macro in racket that reads and skips whitespace and linebreaks until a non-whitespace character or second end-of-line is found.
+Note: w/ is a macro in <a href="https://www.racket-lang.org/">Racket</a> that reads and skips whitespace and linebreaks until a non-whitespace character or second end-of-line is found.

 ## Web applications